riparias/gbif-alert/README.md

 # early-warning-webapp
-Source code of the early warning web application
+Source code of the early warning web application for Riparias

 ## Development setup and notes